Hormone4/Operations-on-Finite-Automata/README.md

 - L is the alphabet
 - E is the list of initial/final states in order (" ->" is initial, "<- " is final, "   " is neither, "<->" is both)
 - A is the automaton.
-The first column of A are the states of A, the other columns are the targets of the transitions according to the alphabet. -1 is for no transition 'P' is for garbage state.
+The first column of A is the states of A, the other columns are the targets of the transitions according to the alphabet. -1 is for no transition.
+The automaton accepts integers, lists and characters / strings.